Discovery+ is a subscription streaming service that features content from popular networks such as HGTV, TLC, A&E and Food Network.

 Discovery+ is an on-demand video streaming service that features both original content and popular shows from 14 different television networks.

 While you can’t stream live channels on this service, the library of on-demand content is more than 55,000 hours deep.
-That includes series from HGTV, History Channel, A&E, TLC, Food Network and more.
+That includes more than 60,000 episodes of series from HGTV, History Channel, A&E, TLC, Food Network and more.